HelpMe-Pls/Life-Engineering/Frontend/JavaScript/Regular Expressions.md

 ### Set
 - The square brackets (like the array notation: `[]`) holds the *inclusive* range (with a hyphen `-` in between) of *continuous (in-order) characters* to be matched with *a singular* target character.
-- Reserved characters lose their meaning in a set.
+- `.` and `-` lose their meaning (treated as literals) in a set.
+The hyphen (`-`) only works if it's representing a range, other than that, it's treated as a literal match.
 - A "not" set, i.e. to express that you want to match *any* character except the ones in the set, is defined by adding a caret (`^`) at the beginning of the set.
 - For example:
 ```js